 Value investing is an investment strategy that involves buying stocks currently undervalued by the market and holding onto them until they reach their full potential.

-Investors who practice value investing believe that the key to making money in the stock market is to find undervalued companies and then wait for the market to realize their true worth.
+Investors who practice value investing believe that the key to making money in the stock market is to find undervalued companies and wait for the market to realize their true worth.

 Value investors often use fundamental analysis to find stocks they believe are underestimated by the market.